 Seal out dirt and germs to promote healing, secure bandages around wounds that must be protected, and wrap joints in cases of athletic injuries.

-- Wire or SAM Splint
+- SAM Splint

 Three words: Body Substance Isolation.
 Keep cross contamination to a minimum with a pair of nitrile gloves.